School of Creative and Performing Arts

 A good book to assist with your preparation is Tonal Harmony by Stefan Kostka.
 It is available in the Taylor Family Digital Library.
 If you are in Calgary and would like to work with a tutor to prepare you for the exam, please contact the Music Undergraduate Society at email@example.com

-The last method of satisfying the requirement is the completion of the course MUSI 209 "Introduction to Music Theory", it is offered in the Winter and Summer semesters each academic year. *Please note that this course often fills up quickly*.
+The last method of satisfying the requirement is the completion of the course MUSI 209 "Introduction to Music Theory", it is offered in the Summer 2017. *Please note that this course often fills up quickly*.

 Students who have not completed the theory requirement prior to September will not be able to take required courses MUSI 211 or 225.